zeropoolnetwork/zeropool-frontend/README.md

 # Important

-In current version ethereum transactions performing only with localy running Ganache running on port 7545.
-Run it with same mnemonic frase that you use in the app (you can export it wia the app menu).
-Also to start the app you need to copy two bin-files to the 'src/assets' folder.
+In current version ethereum transactions performing only with locally running Ganache on port 7545.
+Run it with same mnemonic phrase as you use in the app itself (you can export it via the app menu).
+Also to start the app you need to copy two special binary files to the 'src/assets' folder.
-Thay available by this link: https://drive.google.com/drive/folders/1D2rBlzHIfdUmsqUX1dFeroxhn6r8OIaC?usp=sharing
+This files available by this link: https://drive.google.com/drive/folders/1D2rBlzHIfdUmsqUX1dFeroxhn6r8OIaC?usp=sharing
 # Available Scripts

 In the project directory, you can run: